HandyLatcher/yosys_synthesis/Day_3/README.md

 ### **Yosys Synthesis Workflow for `opt_check` Module** 🛠️

-Follow these steps to synthesize, optimize, and map your Verilog design using Yosys:
+Follow these steps to synthesize, optimize, and map the Verilog design using Yosys:

 ---

-#### **Step 1: Load the Standard Cell Library** 📚
+### **Step 1: Load the Standard Cell Library** 📚

 ```tcl
 read_liberty -lib ../generalpath/your_library.lib